 **This post may contain affiliate links.
 This means I earn a small commission on links used at no extra cost to you.
 Please see my disclosure policy for more information.**

-I have received the new xTool P2 CO2 laser launched in 2023 from Makeblock for reviewing purposes.
+I have received the new xTool P2 CO2 laser, launched in 202,3, from Makeblock for reviewing purposes.
 All the opinions expressed in this post are solely my own and are based on my personal experience while using the laser.
-I want to emphasize that this is not a sponsored review, and I haven’t received any form of compensation for sharing my thoughts.
+I want to emphasise that this is not a sponsored review, and I haven’t received any form of compensation for sharing my thoughts.
 Moreover, it is important to note that I am a beginner in using laser cutters and have never owned or used one before.

 When I received the machine, I was pleasantly surprised by its size and quality.
 The assembly process was straightforward, thanks to the clear and easy-to-follow instructions included.
 As a visual learner, I found the setup video on xTools’ YouTube page to be extremely helpful.
 Below are the main features of this machine.

-• Batch Processing: With the xTool P2, you can quickly engrave multiple products simultaneously.
-This is another great feature, but I did have a small issue with.
+- Batch Processing: With the xTool P2, you can quickly engrave multiple products simultaneously.
+This is another great feature, but I did have a small issue with it.
 The camera did seem to have some trouble picking up the silver tags against the silver honeycomb.
 It did not seem to see them as 2 separate items.

 This issue was easily solved buy added some painters tape to the discs before engraving.

-• This feature is really helpful when you are trying to line up and image to on an uneven surface like these slate coasters.
+- This feature is really helpful when you are trying to line up an image on an uneven surface like these slate coasters.
 The close capture view allows you to zoom in on an area for a better view.

-• Lightburn Compatibility: The P2 tool works well with Lightburn, but some exclusive features such as uneven surface engraving and auto height detection are only available in the XCS software.
-Although I have never used Lightburn or XCS in the past, I found the software very easy to use and to navigate around.
+- Lightburn Compatibility: The P2 tool works well with Lightburn, but some exclusive features, such as uneven surface engraving and auto height detection, are only available in the XCS software.
+Although I have never used Lightburn or XCS in the past, I found the software very easy to use and navigate.
 I found the software to be very similar to the software used for the Cricut vinyl cutters.

 What materials can the xTool P2 cut and engrave?